it-innovation/sam/doc/confused.rst

 The original problem statement (`<http://cap-lore.com/CapTheory/ConfusedDeputy.html>`_) does not mention "appending", and talks of "writing" in both cases; and while the paper does not mention the exact operating system used, under POSIX systems appending and writing would both be done using the "write" system call.

-This change was neccesary because otherwise Authodox would not be able to detect the problem, since the compiler writes to the billing file in the baseline case and in the attack case.
+This change was necessary because otherwise Authodox would not be able to detect the problem, since the compiler writes to the billing file in the baseline case and in the attack case.
 However, the change makes the example unconvincing, since it is highly unlikely that someone doing the modelling would make the change, unless they already knew about the problem.